apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    # yum -y install nfs-utils

 We now need to configure NFS to serve up two different shares.
-This is handled comparatively easily in the /etc/exports file.
+This is handled in the /etc/exports file.
 You should ensure that it has the following content:

 .. parsed-literal::